Extreme heat: A media resource guide

 NOAA also keeps track of the proportion of the U.S. population currently under heat advisories, watches and warnings.

-NOAA provides real-time heat index outlooks for excessive heat, and NOAA’s local weather forecast offices work closely with emergency managers in local communities when extreme heat is in the forecast.
+NOAA provides maximum heat index forecasts for excessive heat 3-7 days in advance, and NOAA’s local weather forecast offices provide constant decision support services and work hand-in-hand with emergency managers in local communities when extreme heat is in the forecast.

 NOAA’s satellites can detect the land surface temperatures during extreme heat.
 Data collected from NOAA’s fleet of Earth-observing satellites are the backbone of the forecast models that predict extreme heat waves across the U.S.